Type 54 pistol: History

-China adopted the Type 51, local TT-33 copy, as their standard pistol after WWII.
+China adopted the Type 51, a local TT-33 copy, as their standard pistol after WWII.
 The Type 51 was virtually identical to the TT-33, except for the Chinese markings on the left rear of the frame or on the top of the slide.
 According to Thompson, the barrels aren't chrome-lined.

 Over 235,000 Type 51 pistols were produced between 1951 and 1954.

 The Type 51 was first adopted in 1951 and produced in Shenyang's Factory 66 using both Soviet and Chinese-made parts.
 In 1954, after approximately 250,000 pistols were manufactured, the designation was changed to Type 54 and the pistol used exclusively indigenous components.

 Newer variants like the WQ213B54, 213-A and NT04, with double stacked magazines, have been developed.

 Design

 The Type 54 is the improved version of the Type 51 (Chinese TT-33 copy) produced after the Korean War.
 The Type 54 magazine is interchangeable with that of the Russian TT-33.
 The pistol is commonly available in 7.62×25mm caliber, although some variants have been made in 9×19mm Parabellum.

 Type 54 pistols are also known colloquially as "Black Star" pistols (Traditional Chinese:黑星手槍, Simplified Chinese: 黑星手枪) due to the five-pointed star engraved on its all-black grip panel.